 - Add the oats, water and milk to the instant pot.
 Close the lid with vent in sealing position.

 - Start instant pot in manual or pressure cook mode for 3 minutes.

 - Once the instant pot beeps, let the pressure release naturally.

 - Add the honey, banana and walnuts to the cooked oats.
 Perfectly cooked oats are ready to enjoy.

 - Add the fruits and nuts of your choice to the cooked oats.

 - You can also add cinnamon if you like when adding the ingredients to the instant pot in step 1.

 - Pot-in-pot: If you are making a small quantity, you can do pot-in-pot (PIP).
+Add one cup water to the main pot.
+Place a trivet and a small bowl with the ingredients added on top of the trivet.
 Cook for 5 minutes on manual high pressure, otherwise the recipe remains the same.